Executive Vice President and Chief Administrative Officer

-An NBA executive since 1997, Danny Barth has served in his current position of executive vice president and chief administrative officer of the Oklahoma City Thunder since the team’s inaugural season in 2008.
-In this role, he oversees all aspects of the team’s business operations, driving its emphasis on building community partnerships and creating a first-class fan experience.
+An NBA executive entering his 26th season, Danny Barth has served in his current position of Executive Vice President and Chief Administrative Officer and as NBA Alternate Governor of the Oklahoma City Thunder since the team's inaugural season in 2008.
+In his executive role, he oversees all aspects of the team's business operations, driving its emphasis on building community partnerships and creating a first-class fan experience.

-After overseeing the moving of the franchise’s business operations to Oklahoma City, Barth shifted his focus to the team’s growth and development, including overseeing the remodeling of Chesapeake Energy Arena to not only meet NBA requirements, but also to provide a strong fan-focused environment.
-The facility upgrades, which were completed in 2013, included new hospitality areas, enhanced seating and sightlines, modernized common areas and concourses, and the team’s permanent corporate office.
+After overseeing the franchise's business operations move to Oklahoma City, Barth shifted his focus to the team's growth and development, including managing the remodel of the club's Oklahoma City arena to meet not only NBA requirements but also to provide a strong fan-focused environment.
+The facility upgrades included new hospitality areas, enhanced seating and sightlines, modernized common areas and concourses, and the team's permanent corporate office.

-Under Barth’s leadership, the Thunder has become regarded throughout the industry as a leader in sports business and a model for best practices.
-Within its first five seasons, the team was recognized by ESPN The Magazine in its Ultimate Standings as the No. 1 professional sports franchise in North America and awarded Sports Team of the Year by the Sports Business Awards, presented by the Sports Business Journal.
+Under Barth's leadership, the Thunder has become regarded throughout the industry as a leader in sports business and a model for best practices.
+The Thunder consistently ranks at the top of the NBA's Net Promoter Score and overall game experience and has been the highest or runner-up for many years.
+Within its first five seasons in Oklahoma City, the team was recognized by ESPN The Magazine in its Ultimate Standings as the No. 1 professional sports franchise in North America and was awarded Sports Team of the Year by the Sports Business Awards, presented by the Sports Business Journal.
 The national Make-A-Wish Foundation has honored the team with a Chris Greicius Celebrity Award, and Leadership Oklahoma has recognized the team with its Statewide Community Leadership Award.

-Prior to his work with the Thunder, Barth served as interim president and CEO for two seasons with the Seattle Supersonics, having previously held positions as chief financial officer, vice president and controller for the team.
-He began his career with Price Waterhouse LLC, spending six years in the audit division in the corporation’s Seattle and New York offices, where he specialized in retail and investment banking.
+Prior to his work with the Thunder, Barth served as Interim President and CEO for two seasons with the Seattle Supersonics, having previously held positions as Chief Financial officer, Vice President of Finance, and Controller for the team.
+He began his career with Price Waterhouse LLC, spending six years in the audit division in the corporation's Seattle and New York offices, where he specialized in retail and investment banking.

-A graduate of Seattle University, Barth resides with his wife Julie and their two sons in Edmond.
+A graduate of Seattle University, Barth resides with his wife in Edmond.

-Brian Byrnes joined the Thunder organization in April 2005 and developed and executed the strategic sales and marketing efforts to launch business operations in Oklahoma City in 2008.
-Byrnes’ current responsibilities include oversight of revenue platforms including corporate partnerships; ticket sales, retention and operations; luxury suites, terrace lounges and unique inclusive experiences; game theatre, event planning and corporate hospitality; brand architecture and marketing disciplines.
+Brian Byrnes joined the Thunder organization in April 2005 and was instrumental in developing and executing the strategic sales and marketing efforts needed to launch business operations in Oklahoma City in 2008.
+Byrnes’ current responsibilities include oversight of all revenue platforms including corporate partnerships, ticket sales, retention and operations; luxury suites, terrace lounges and unique inclusive experiences; game theatre, event planning, corporate hospitality and brand architecture and discipline.

 Previously, Byrnes served as executive vice president of business operations for the NHL’s Phoenix Coyotes, guiding the organization through an organizational rebranding in conjunction with a transition to a new venue.
 Prior to joining the Coyotes, Byrnes built nearly 10 years of experience with the NHL’s Dallas Stars and MLB’s Texas Rangers.

-Byrnes is actively involved in the Thunder Cares Foundation, Allied Arts, Leadership Oklahoma City, Leadership Oklahoma, National Sports Forum, Greater Oklahoma City Chamber of Commerce and the Greater Oklahoma City Sports Consortium.
+Byrnes currently serves as an adjunct professor of sports marketing and management at the University of Oklahoma’s Price College of Business.
+Byrnes is also actively involved in the Thunder Cares Foundation, Allied Arts, Leadership Oklahoma City, Leadership Oklahoma, National Sports Forum, Science Museum Oklahoma, Thunder Fellows and the Greater Oklahoma City Sports Consortium.
 A graduate of St. Mary’s University in San Antonio, Byrnes and his wife Ashley reside with their three children in Edmond.

 During her tenure with the Thunder, Berney has helped establish the team as a leader in the Oklahoma City community and as a partner with nonprofits across the state.
 She oversees the more than 20 ongoing and annual community programs that the Thunder administers, as well as directing the fundraising and day-to-day management of the Thunder Cares Foundation, whose mission focuses on building and refurbishing community basketball courts across the state of Oklahoma.